 The current average cost of college at an in-state public school is nearly $10,000, and for a private school, it is more than $35,000.

-A college savings account or a college savings plan (also known as a 529) is one way to set your child up financially and give them an early advantage toward a secure financial future.
+When we talk about how to set your child up financially, It can be said that a college savings account or a college savings plan for child (also known as a 529) is one way to set your child up financially and give them an early advantage toward a secure financial future.
 While earning a degree may be admirable and valuable, what is just as important is that your child starts their adult life debt-free.
 I would’ve loved that!!!